How to Get to the Greek Theatre: A Practical Guide to an LA Night Out

-Where to Stay: Hotel Options Near the Greek and Beyond
+Where to Stay Near the Greek Theatre Los Angeles

 We won’t lie, finding a great hotel for a good price near the Greek Theatre isn’t easy.
 The venue sits inside Griffith Park, which means no hotels are right next door.